symfony/symfony-docs/reference/forms/types/collection.rst

                     // grab the prototype template
                     var newWidget = emailList.attr('data-prototype');
                     // replace the "$$name$$" used in the id and name of the prototype
-                    // with a number that's unique to our emails
+                    // with a number that's unique to your emails
                     // end name attribute looks like name="contact[emails][2]" newWidget = newWidget.replace(/\$\$name\$\$/g, emailCount);
                     emailCount++;

-                    // create a new list element and add it to our list var newLi = jQuery('<li></li>').html(newWidget);
+                    // create a new list element and add it to the list var newLi = jQuery('<li></li>').html(newWidget);
                     newLi.appendTo(jQuery('#email-fields-list'));